subsquid/docs/docs/quickstart/quickstart-ethereum.md

 as well.
 :::

-###  Step 2: Install dependencies
+##  Step 2: Install dependencies

 ```bash
 npm ci
 ```

-### Step 3: Set the network
+## Step 3: Set the network

 Inspect `src/processor.ts` and set the EVM network of interest.
 Consult the [processor configuration page](/develop-a-squid/evm-processor/configuration) for the list of the supported networks and the configuration options.

-### Step 4: Build the squid
+## Step 4: Build the squid

 ```bash
 make build
 ```

-### Step 5: Launch Postgres and detach
+## Step 5: Launch Postgres and detach

 ```bash
 make up
 ```

-### Step 5: Create the database schema and run the processor
+## Step 5: Create the database schema and run the processor

- The squid we have just built ingests pre-indexed data from a Kusama Archive.
+ The squid we have just built ingests pre-indexed data from the Ethereum Archive.
 This data is then transformed, as defined by the data handler in `processor.ts`.

  This command will keep the console busy until manually terminated: